 All specimens are tracked electronically via a Nautilus Laboratory Information Management System (LIMS).
 Samples are stored in 4˚C, -80˚C, and -150˚C freezers monitored 24 hours a day/7 days a week by a Vaisala monitoring system.
 Clinical data for samples may be stored in REDCap, Emory's Research Electronic Data Capture system.

 Please note that samples processed and stored by the core are for research purposes only.
-Anyone conducting child health-related research, whether internal or external to Emory, may use the Biorepository Core.
+Anyone conducting child health-related research, whether internal or external to Emory, may use the core.

 - Processing according to standard protocol or investigators' protocols